jperod/RNN_Scandinavian_Text_Classifier/README.md

 ### Extracting the compressed dataset

 The data has to be downloaded and extracted from the following links:
-* os_da.txt (danish) - opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/moses/da-en.txt.zip
+* os_da.txt (danish) - http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/moses/da-en.txt.zip
-* os_no.txt (norwegian) - opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/moses/en-no.txt.zip
+* os_no.txt (norwegian) - http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/moses/en-no.txt.zip
-* os_sv.txt (swedish)- opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/moses/en-sv.txt.zip
+* os_sv.txt (swedish)- http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/moses/en-sv.txt.zip

+Each .zip file contains multiple files, make sure to extract only the file ending in the respective language:
+* From da-en.txt.zip extract only the file: OpenSubtitles.da-en.da
+* From en-no.txt.zip extract only the file: OpenSubtitles.en-no.no
+* From en-sv.txt.zip extract only the file: OpenSubtitles.en-sv.sv

+The folder datasets/OpenSubs should contain these 3 files

 ### Installation